AmberKRodriguez/TimeIntervalCheck/README.md

 <h3><a href="https://github.com/AmberKRodriguez/TimeIntervalCheck/blob/main/TimeIntervalCode/Main.java">Main Script</a></h3>

-Implement a GUI interface that contains two buttons.
+<li>Implement a GUI interface that contains two buttons.</li>
 <br>
 <ol>
-	<li>The first button CompareIntervals should compare the two intervals and output one of the following messages depending upon how the intervals compare:</li>
+	<li>The first button CompareIntervals should compare the two intervals and output one of the following messages depending upon how the intervals compare</li>
 		<ul>
 			<li>Interval 1 is a sub-interval of interval 2</li>
 			<li>Interval 2 is a sub-interval of interval 1</li>